AdityaSavara/UnitTesterSG/README.txt

 QUICK INTRO:

 UnitTesterSG is for unit testing scientific/engineering outputs.
 It accommodates nested and even staggered array type structures, and mixed data types (like strings and integers etc).
 It also enables you to set numerical and absolute tolerances.
+Compatible with pytest.

 Easiest to install by pip UnitTesterSG. (https://pypi.org/project/UnitTesterSG/) , then navigate download from https://github.com/AdityaSavara/UnitTesterSG/ to run the examples.